sbocce/dsmc/README.md

 You can run the program from wherever you want; the output will be put into a folder in the working directory, named 'output'.

+The program requires an input file and a file specifying properties of the chemical species.
+The former is to be specified in the input file

+Usage:
+  ./main.exe  inputfile

 **NOW DOING..**

 I'm creating an object sol\_data, that reads an input file and saves:
-1) general properties for the solver such as dt and solution\_type
+DONE 1)  general properties for the solver such as dt and solution\_type DONE 2) properties of particles such as mass and charge are stored into this class
-2) properties of particles such as mass, diameter, reference temperatures, collisional parameters etc, and all those can be called by the collisor routine.
+3) Reading diameter, reference temperatures, collisional parameters etc, from the inizializator of the collider.
+   All those can be called by the collisor routine.
+   The collider will use the function sim\_data::file\_to\_string to convert the input file

-THEN I have to add into the particle class an integer variable "species".
+4) I have to add into the particle class an integer variable "species".
    This will imply modifying the seed\_particle() function..

-THEN I have to implement HS and VHS collisional models..
+5) I have to implement HS and VHS collisional models..
 Start from the solver::collision\_step().

 **COMMENTS AND USELESS STUFF**